n-rook/osfe-hell-overhaul/README.md

 I'm concerned the player gets too many cheap artifacts due to the preservation of all hostages.

-Soul Food is probably way too good right now.
+Given the nature of the changes, Soul Food is much stronger than it is in the base game, and it was already very useful.

 I haven't playtested the higher difficulties, which is why this is an alpha release.
 They will likely be tuned in the future.